Bassek Ba Kobhio

 Bassek Ba Kobhio (born 1957) is a Cameroonian filmmaker, writer and founder of the Ecrans Noirs film festival in Yaounde, Cameroon.
 He is also the Director of the Higher Institute of Cinema and Audiovisual Professionals of Central Africa (ISCAC) in Yaounde, the first-ever tertiary training institution for cinematography in the Central Africa sub-region.

 Life

 Bassek Ba Kobhio was born in 1957 in Ninje.
-He started as a writer, winning a short story award while still at high school in 1976.
+He started as a writer, winning a short story award while still in high school in 1976.

 Kobhio's first feature film, Sango Malo (1991) was an auto-adaptation of his earlier novel.
 The film portrayed a new village school teacher whose indifference to traditional customs causes conflict with the school's headmaster and disrupts village life.
 His second film, Le grand blanc de Lambaréné (1995), brought out the complexities of character of Albert Schweitzer.
 Despite clear differences of setting and subject matter, both films "offer vivid portraits of flawed idealists who wish to do good, but are authoritarian, puritanical, at odds with their surroundings and neglectful towards their womenfolk".

 In 2003 he collaborated with Didier Ouénangaré on The Silence of the Forest, an adaptation of a novel by Étienne Goyémidé.